-The name is given quite aptly here.
+The name is given quite appropriately here.
 If you see an armyworm, then there may be hundreds more to follow.

 This is not exactly ideal news, as they can cause extensive crop damage [1].
 If you’ve never seen an armyworm before, we’ll show you precisely what to look for as well as how to get rid of them if you do find that you’ve got an infestation.

-So let’s assume that you’ve discovered these leaf-eating pests in your precious garden.
+So let’s assume that you’ve discovered army worms in your garden.
 Now what?

 How do you repel or kill them without damaging your plants or the beneficial insects you want to keep around?